 Overlook Hraunfossar

 So you’re wondering what there is to do in Iceland and want some off-the-beaten-path ideas?
-These are some of our favorite waterfalls in Iceland, and we were lucky enough to catch them as the birch trees turned orange during October.
-If you have ever been to Plitvice Lakes in Croatia, we felt Hraunfossar was very similar, just on a smaller scale.
+Hraunfossar are some of our favorite waterfalls in Iceland, and we were lucky enough to catch them as the birch trees turned orange during October.

 Stand Under Skogafoss